The 10 Most Dangerous Bugs You Need to Avoid

 STEVEN ELLINGSON/SHUTTERSTOCK

-Ticks can be very tiny and some can also carry Lyme disease.
-Prevalent throughout North America, ticks can attach themselves to exposed skin.
-After time spent outdoors, it’s important to do a full body check for ticks and to remove any ticks immediately.
-Removal of a Lyme disease-carrying Deer Tick within 36 hours can reduce your risk of getting the disease.
-Here is how to effectively protect yourself from ticks.
+Ticks can be very small and some can carry Lyme disease.
+Found throughout North America, ticks can attach to exposed skin.
+After spending time outdoors, it is essential to do a full-body check and remove any ticks right away.
+Removing a Lyme disease-carrying deer tick within 36 hours can reduce the risk of infection.

 10 / 10